hijiriworld/intuitive-custom-post-order/readme.txt

 * Bug fixed.
   Attachment objects are not broken.
   Alert warning on the multisite was solved.
+  First when enabling items, 'menu order' of items are not broken.
 * Custom Query which uses 'order' or 'orderby' parameters is preferred.

 = 2.0.8 =